 7. Writing off losses

 Whenever you experience a loss, the consoling factor in this situation is that losses can be applied for legitimate tax deductions.
 There are two types of losses that you can claim for a tax deduction.
 A capital loss occurs when an asset is sold at a price less than the sum of its purchase price and any capital improvements you made to it.
 Capital losses can only be written off against capital gains.
 Business loss incurs when business expenses exceed your income.
 They can be written off against any other income you report that year.
 Both the losses can be carried back to 3 preceding years and capital losses carried forward to any future year whereas business losses can be carried forward for 20 years.
 This benefit is usually overlooked by the taxpayers as they find it difficult to make adjustments.
-Reach out to Filing Taxes to claim your rightful tax deductions against losses you encountered.
+Reach out to to an accountant to claim your rightful tax deductions against losses you encountered.

 8. Knock off home office expenses

 Expenses related to the business use of the home are tax-deductible.
 This can be claimed in case that home space is your personal place of business or you use that space to earn your business income.
 Utility bills, maintenance costs, rent, mortgage interest, property taxes, and home insurance are legitimate expenses recognized by CRA for a tax deduction.
 These expenses shall be apportioned precisely to be utilized as a tax benefit.

 Qualified unreimbursed medical expenses exceeding the threshold set by CRA can be deducted by taxpayers.
 The set minimum limit is 7.5% of your adjusted gross income.
 This can be claimed for your spouse, common-law partner, and children under 18 years of age.
 You can also claim medical expenses for your, spouse’s or common-law partner’s dependents such as parents, grandparents, siblings, aunts, uncles, nieces, and nephews.

 10. Harmonized tax planning